Cornell-University-Combat-Robotics/Training-fa23/Scanvenger-Hunt/task4/instruction.md

 **Note: Please make sure you are making the copy inside of the task4 folder, not anywhere else

 I have provide you with the bare-minimum html code.
 If you know more, and/or want to do more cool stuff, such as using a CSS style sheet for your website, feel free to play around.

+***Important reminder: Don't forget to pull everytime you complete a task.